 By Philip Caper

 Physician Philip Caper of Brooklin is a founding board member of Maine AllCare, a nonpartisan, nonprofit group committed to making health care in Maine universal, accessible and affordable for all.
-He can be reached at firstname.lastname@example.org.
+He can be contacted at firstname.lastname@example.org.